Buying Semen

 Whelping Boxes

 The Jonart boxes are at the high end of the market and are incredibly sturdy.
-Wooden boxes can hold bacteria, so avoid them.
+Wooden boxes can hold bacteria, so I chose to avoid them.

 Whelping Box Liners